Pictorial health warning and plain packaging

 Plain packaging in Australia.
 Source: Tobacco Tactics

 WHO FCTC Article 11 and 13 recommends plain packaging to increase the effectiveness of PHWs and eliminate the promotional effects of tobacco packages.
 To encourage parties to WHO FCTC to adopt this effective measure, WHO set plain packaging as the theme of World No Tobacco Day in 2016.
-As at February 2021, nearly 20 countries have implemented or legislated to implement plain packaging, including Australia, Belgium, Canada, France, Hungary, Israel, Ireland, Netherlands, New Zealand, Norway, Saudi Arabia, Singapore, Slovenia, Thailand, Turkey, United Kingdom and Uruguay.
+As at July 2024, nearly 30 countries have implemented plain packaging, including Australia, Belgium, Canada, Cook Islands, Denmark, Finland, France, Georgia, Guernsey, Hungary, Ireland, Israel, Jersey, Mauritius, Monaco, Myanmar, Netherlands, New Zealand, Niue, Norway, Oman, Saudi Arabia, Slovenia, Singapore, Thailand, Turkey, United Kingdom, Uruguay

 COSH urges the Government to implement rotation of PHWs or update the PHW images regularly to sustain the effects of PHWs, and adopt plain packaging to enhance the effects.